 Banking Tech Case Studies

 By now it has become obvious that banking apps are becoming part of our day-to-day life.
 A study reveals that for example in the U.S. the banking apps are being used to the same extent as social media and weather apps.
-The digital world is in constant flux and there are already many valuable examples of digital transformation in the banking industry.
+The digital world is in constant flux and there are already many valuable examples of digitalization in banking industry.

 Over the past two years the banking group has made remarkable progress in the digital arena that hasn’t gone unnoticed and has earned them widespread recognition (top spot in Forrester Research’s 2017 and 2018 European Mobile Banking Benchmark).